angulardart/site-angulardart/src/_codelabs/angular2_components/1-base.md

 ---
 layout: codelab
 title: "Step 1: Get to Know the Software"
-description: "Get the base app for the code lab, and play with the AngularDart Component demo."
+description: "Get the base app for the codelab, and play with the AngularDart Component demo."
 snippet_img: /codelabs/angular2_components/images/cartoon.jpeg

 nextpage: